-These passages have been quoted at length for the express purposes to elucidate the fact that the Catholic Church has authoritatively espoused views concerning the social order that manifestly run contrary to the modernist dogmas of libertarianism generally, and specifically Rothbardian libertarianism espoused by the Austrian school.
-There are many more passages that can be highlighted, for indeed to do so would require nothing more than reading the Encyclicals referenced in their entirety.
+These passages have been quoted at length for the express purposes to elucidate the fact that the Catholic Church has authoritatively espoused views concerning the social order that manifestly run contrary to the modernist dogmas of libertarianism generally, and Rothbardian libertarianism espoused by the Austrian school specifically.
+There are many more passages that can be highlighted, for indeed to do so would require nothing more than reading the documents referenced above in their entirety.
 These samples provide ample evidence against the libertarian persuasion.
 This is a vitally important issue because there are a number of influential Catholics advocating on behalf of the Austrian school, and are therefore trusted by many others in the Church to be trustworthy sources of guidance on matters of the social order, the nature of government, the common good, economics, and the political economy.
 Moreover, the teachings professed by these Catholics are taken from men who deliberately seek to undermine the influence of the Church upon the social order in the name of a godless liberalism, to which the Church has also condemned as an erroneous political philosophy.
 Liberalism of every stripe – classical, progressive, or conservative – is incompatible with the teachings of the Catholic Church.

 It is not possible to consider, by any reasonable mind, that what is provided above does not present a deep conflict between the social doctrines of the Catholic Church and that of the “church” of Mises & Rothbard.
 There is no amount of “proof texting” from the corpus of St. Augustine or St. Thomas Aquinas that will amount to a denial of these official doctrines of the Church.

 First and foremost, the authority to rule through the proper chains of government is derived from God, not the will or consent of the people.
 This is true by revelation and reason.
 Additionally, there is no secular will of the people that can amount to a negation of the hierarchal nature, the necessity of government or the state, to protect and provide for the common good of any given society.
 Second, human nature is communal in its very structure; therefore a communitarian approach to organizing the social and cultural order is of the utmost importance for the flourishing of the human person in the context of the civil society.
 Third, the human person cannot be reduced to a mere atomized individual in possession of rights that bear no burden of communal duties.
 To love your neighbor as Christ has commanded requires the imposition of duties upon personal actors found within the context of the communally grounded civil society.
 Fourth, although not referenced above, the Church recognizes the indissoluble nature of the family, the first community, for the development of persons who will carry on the heritage of the true faith, and a morally sound culture.
 Fifth, the just distribution of goods and resources cannot abrogate the divine and natural law so as to promote an economy guided by the “market alone.”
 The market is not a demigod people find themselves participating in humble adoration as riches are bequeathed out of its mechanistic functioning.
 The “market” is formed and functions as a derivative of the moral foundations recognized by a given culture.
-And as we have read above, the culture, protected by the divinely ordained civil authorities, have a duty to recognize the moral promulgations of the one true religion, that is, the Roman Catholic Church and her Catholic faith.
+And as we have read above, the culture, protected by the divinely ordained civil authorities, have a duty to recognize the moral promulgations of the one true religion, that is, the Roman Catholic Church and her doctrine.

-Let us now consider some of the teachings of the Austrian school, so there can be no doubt that those proclaiming to be Catholic libertarians, and promote the philosophies of the Misesian/Rothbardian persuasion, are in grave error.
+Let us now consider some of the teachings of the Austrian school, so there can be no doubt that those proclaiming to be Catholic libertarians, and thereby promote the philosophies of the Misesian/Rothbardian persuasion, are in grave error.
 And to produce such a demonstration, let’s focus on the Rothbardian presuppositions of the incoherent philosophy of anarcho-capitalism, which is a brand of capitalism that is rejected by the Catechism of the Catholic Church quoted above.